 - Ten – Culmination, completion, transition, endings, beginnings.

-The Meanings of the Court cards (portrait cards)
+The Court cards (portrait cards)

 Knaves/Jacks represent news or new situations, or young people below the ages of around 25.